 In The Silver Palate Cookbook, Julee Rosso and Sheila Lukins write “More than a salad of odds and ends, chef’s salad can be spectacular.
 Use only the freshest of vegetables and take the time to julienne them beautifully.
 It’s all in the hands of the chef.”
 I wholeheartedly agree.
 Ingredient quality can make or break a good Chef Salad.
 Living in Florida, I can totally understand the mid-century love for this salad on hot summer days when turning on an oven can heat up a house even with air conditioning.
 Plus it is great for using up small amounts of leftover meats and cheeses.

 Honestly, you don’t need me giving you a recipe for chef salad but ol’Google likes one to be included.
 Just take what I write next as a mere suggestion.
 Be like my father and improvise your perfect salad with what you have on hand!

 You can use any dressing you want.
-In the pictures I used Ranch dressing which I wrote about and included a recipe here.
-Other salad dressings I have written about are Thousand Island Dressing and Green Goddess.
+In the pictures, I used Ranch dressing which I wrote about and included a recipe here.
+Other salad dressings that would be perfect with this salad that I have written about are Thousand Island Dressing and Green Goddess.

 One of the classic American Salad.